LetterStream Exhibits At The National CAI Trade Show

 However, if you are working and you need your mail to go out, LetterStream has the ability to mail your letters on many postal holidays.
 While the post office front counters are closed and mail carriers are off, there are some holidays that the post office back office is still on duty.

-So, “Yes”, the USPS accepts and processes our mail on President’s Day (Washington’s birthday), Columbus Day, Veterans’ Day and MLK Day.
+So, “Yes”, the USPS accepts and processes our mail on President’s Day (Washington’s birthday), Columbus Day, Veterans’ Day, MLK Day and Juneteenth.

 If you are like us and are working those days, feel free to send your mail to us and we’ll get it mailed on the Holiday for you!